MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr-getting-started.md

 To start developing OpenXR applications for immersive Windows Mixed Reality headsets:

-1. Be sure you are running the Windows 10 May 2019 Update (1903), which is the minimum requirement for Windows Mixed Reality end users to run OpenXR applications.
-If you're on an earlier version of Windows 10, you can upgrade to the May 2019 Update using the <a href="https://www.microsoft.com//software-download/windows10" target="_blank">Windows 10 Update Assistant</a>.
-If you're not able to update your PC, it is also possible to [develop your OpenXR app using Windows 10 October 2018 Update (1809)](openxr.md#developing-on-windows-10-october-2018-update), although you may experience lower performance or other issues.
+1. Be sure you are running at least the Windows 10 May 2019 Update (1903), which is the minimum requirement for Windows Mixed Reality end users to run OpenXR applications.
+If you're on an earlier version of Windows 10, you can upgrade by using the <a href="https://www.microsoft.com//software-download/windows10" target="_blank">Windows 10 Update Assistant</a>.
 2. Set up a Windows Mixed Reality headset or follow the instructions to [enable the Windows Mixed Reality simulator](using-the-windows-mixed-reality-simulator.md).
 After setting up Windows Mixed Reality, Mixed Reality Portal will automatically install the Windows Mixed Reality OpenXR Runtime.
 The Microsoft Store will then keep the runtime up to date.
 3. Make the Windows Mixed Reality OpenXR Runtime active by launching Mixed Reality Portal from the Start menu, clicking the ... menu in the lower-left and selecting "Set up OpenXR".<br>
 ![Setting up OpenXR in the Mixed Reality Portal](images/mixed-reality-portal-set-up-openxr.png)